bluesat-archive/CSDC-OBC-Software/README.md

 1. Download the Atmel IDE from here: http://www.atmel.com/microsite/atmel_studio6/default.aspx.
 Atmel Studio 6 is built around Visual Studio 10 and works exactly the same way.
 It's well made, fully featured IDE.

-2. Open RTOSDemo.atsln to open the project.
+2. Open CORTEX_ATSAM3X_Atmel_Studio_demo/RTOSDemo.atsln to open the project.
 The source files should be viewable within Atmel Studio

 3. Do what you need to do via the solution explorer and navigating between files